Editor's Note: This blog post was originally published in July 2021 and updated with new information in Dec. 2022.

 Are you taking advantage of additive manufacturing (AM) yet?
 You should be.

 The pace of AM innovation accelerates daily.
 The equipment is less costly and more efficient.
 New materials allow for parts that rival, and often exceed, the properties of those more traditionally made.
-And the public appetite for these newer 3D-printed products is growing.
+And the public appetite for the 3D-printed products is growing.

-Simply put, if you aren’t at least dabbling in AM, you and your customers are missing out.
-Take a look at the growing list of reasons.
+Simply put, if you aren’t exploring what AM can do for your work, you and your customers are missing out.
+Take a look at the top 10 advantages of additive manufacturing.

-You might worry that diving into any new manufacturing method demands a big upfront capital investment, but with additive manufacturing, that isn’t true.
-The cost of entry for AM is still falling.
+You might think that diving into any new manufacturing method demands a big upfront capital investment, but with additive manufacturing, that isn’t necessarily true.
+The cost of entry for AM has consistently been falling.
 Industrial-quality printers are affordable and so are the common materials.
-Of course, specialized methods and materials cost more, but for most needs, it’s easy to get into the game.
+Of course, specialized methods and materials cost more, but for most needs, it’s fairly easy to get into the game.

 The core definition of 3D printing is methodically adding material until a part is created.
 It starts with laying down a base layer of material, then adding subsequent layers until the part is complete.
-You may need to file off burrs or supports that hold up the part during printing, but the overall waste is minimal.
-Consolidating parts for manufacturing can also save energy and material costs.
+You may need to file off burrs or supports that hold up the part during printing, but the overall waste is minimal, especially compared to traditional manufacturing methods.
+Consolidating parts for manufacturing can also create large savings on energy and material costs.

 Several parts nested in a single print tray assembly save on time and material costs.

-Rapid prototyping is now even easier on your time and monetary budgets, thanks to additive.
+Thanks to additive manufacturing, rapid prototyping is easier on deadlines and budgets.
 The cost for a CNC milling setup is considerable, and its subtractive process piles up material costs.
 The expense of an AM prototype is comparatively cheaper.

 The savings add up as you test iterations using additive manufacturing.
-Make the necessary design adjustments, print a new part, and you have near-instant proof (or not) that your updated design meets the requirements.
+Simply make the necessary design adjustments, print the new part, and you have near-instant proof (or not) that your updated design meets the requirements.

 3D printers manufacturing small-batch car parts.

 Traditional manufacturing tends to stick you with a warehouse full of premade parts to draw from when you need replacements.
-And if you have a recall or eventually produce a better design, those old parts turn to scrap.
+If you have a recall or retire an old design, those unusable parts turn to scrap.

-Additive manufacturing allows you to have a virtual inventory.
-You keep the part information in the cloud throughout the product lifecycle and then print on demand.
+Additive manufacturing allows you to have a virtual inventory instead.
+You keep the part information in the cloud throughout the product lifecycle (including any updates) and then print needed parts on-demand.
 That removes the need for warehouse space, personnel, and piles of obsolete parts.
 Your CFO will thank you.

 As long as you’re recreating those old parts, now may be a good time to revisit your material options.
-New polymers, metals, and composites become available for AM every year.
-Now, you can replace a regrettable part with something stronger.
-Simply recreate a more reliable part as needed and save on future support calls and rework costs.
+New polymers, metals, and composites become available for AM all the time.
+That means you can replace a part with something stronger.
+Recreate reliable parts as needed and save on future support calls and rework costs.

-Traditional, complex parts require more manufacturing steps, along with more material and labor costs.
+Traditional, complex parts require more manufacturing steps, more material, and higher labor costs.
 The time to create and assemble them is longer, and it increases inventory.
 There’s a better way.
 With additive manufacturing, you can print the assembly as a single piece, saving money and time from start to finish.

-Recently, design engineers have begun using artificial intelligence-driven generative design to create products.
-You simply set the constraints for a part, such as dimensions, materials, and manufacturing method.
-The technology then suggests a number of designs that meet those requirements.
+Design engineers are increasingly using artificial intelligence-driven generative design to create products.
+Designers simply set the constraints for a part, such as dimensions, materials, and manufacturing method, and the technology then suggests a number of designs that meet those requirements.
 As a result, designers spend less time iterating on the perfect design, and more time engineering.

-Because additive manufacturing can easily produce organic shapes, the generative design engine can make suggestions for designs few of us would have thought of on our own—while still conforming to specs.
+Because additive manufacturing can easily produce organic shapes, it works in tandem with generative design to make suggestions for designs few of us would have thought of on our own—while still conforming to specs.

-Lattices like dragonfly wings are lightweight and strong and difficult to create with traditional manufacturing methods.
-AM uniquely supports lattice structures that are intricate and tough and use less material.
+Lattices like dragonfly wings are lightweight and strong but difficult to create with traditional manufacturing methods.
+AM uniquely supports lattice structures that are intricate, tough, and use less material.

 For single, solid pieces, injection molding does the trick.
 But it breaks down when lattices are introduced.
 Machining can work, but the cost is prohibitive when you need to remove material from multiple angles.

-Additive wins the day, especially when used in concert with the AI-driven technologies we mentioned above.
+Additive wins the day, especially when used with the AI-driven technologies mentioned above.
 Paired together, they create reinforced parts and assemblies with minimal weight and material costs.
-That ultimately saves you money both in the creation and support down the road.
+That ultimately saves you money both in the creation of new parts and in support down the road.

 Lattice structures can provide a lightweight solution to a bulky part, saving weight without compromising strength.

-And there you have it.
-Ten big ways additive manufacturing drives higher quality products and creates more vocal fans of your products and services.
-Entering the additive game is easier and less expensive than you think, and we hope our list of tips and ideas helps you take the plunge.
+Those are the top 10 big ways additive manufacturing drives higher quality products and creates more vocal fans of your products and services.
+Entering the additive game is easier and less expensive than you think.
+Ready to learn more?
+Contact a Creo representative today!